beling/book-pl/src/ch15-02-deref.md

 can work for either references or smart pointers.

-To see deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-8 as well as the implementation of `Deref` that we added in Listing 15-10.
+To see deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-8 as well as the implementation of `Deref` that we added in listing 15-10.
 Listing 15-11 shows the definition of a function that has a string slice
 parameter:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-11/src/main.rs:here}}